weiest/Typewriter-JS/README.md

 # Typewriter JS
- This is the Typing effect for HTML/CSS.
+Typing effect using JS.
 Used in my own person site.

 ## Usage
 To start using this effect, you need to import them to the respective sections in the HTML file.